 Periodontal disease, also known as gum disease, can not only be sneaky, but it can also be destructive if left untreated.
 Gum disease is one of the most common dental issues affecting the general public.
 Dr. Hull and his caring team are experienced in treating and preventing gum disease with the latest in dental technology.

-At Stewart & Hull Aesthetic & General Dentistry near Grand Rapids, we can help patients suffering from periodontal disease to get their oral health back on track with effective and safe gum disease treatment.
+At Eric Hull DDS Aesthetic & General Dentistry near Grand Rapids, we can help patients suffering from periodontal disease to get their oral health back on track with effective and safe gum disease treatment.

 Gum Disease and the Oral-Systemic Link